What is project management? Benefits, process, and tools

 To put these tips into action, consider using a project management tool to help your team better collaborate and stay on track.
 This is particularly valuable for complex initiatives like clinical trial management and new site openings, where PM tools can help reduce costs and minimize delays.

 While there are literally dozens of tools you could choose from, you’ll want to avoid looking at more traditional project management tools since most of these tools are built for more traditional processes and can take a lot of time to set up and onboard.
-Instead, look for something that’s easy to adopt, flexible, and customizable.
-Bonus points if you’re able to connect work across projects (which can be hard to do in email and spreadsheets) and communicate with teammates where the work is happening.
+Instead, look for something that’s simple to adopt, flexible, and customizable.
+Bonus points if you’re able to connect work across projects (which can be challenging to do in email and spreadsheets) and communicate with teammates where the work is happening.

 Read: 9 ways to improve your team’s efficiency at work